All Episodes

 What the hell does this mean?

-This is a takeoff on the old template news story, colon, women and children hardest hit, or women and minorities hardest hit.
+This is a takeoff on the old template news story, colon, women and children hardest hit or women and minorities hardest hit.

-I have they actually caricatured Reagan that way.
+They actually caricatured Reagan that way.

-But because it's Obama, and if you read the whole story, the Washington Post treats us to all the plans Obama's working on to end hunger.
+But because it's Obama, if you read the whole story, the Washington Post treats us to all the plans Obama's working on to end hunger.

-Uh sorry, access to food.
+Sorry, access to food.

 See, access to food in this story is not even defined as hunger.